 In conclusion, a SharePoint intranet is a solid start if you’re looking for a platform that provides a central communication tool, is easy to use, and boosts collaboration and productivity.

-However, organisations that are aiming for digital transformation need that objective to be supported with something more than an intranet.
+However, organizations that are aiming for digital transformation need that objective to be supported with something more than an intranet.
 A digital workplace platform takes collaboration, communication and productivity to the next level.

 Built for Microsoft 365, Atlas Intranet and Digital Workplace platform enables better ways of working for the modern enterprise.
 With Atlas, your employees can find the knowledge, documents, information and tools they need - in seconds - allowing them to focus on doing their best work.